-Two Model 1610 or 1630 power supplies may be connected in series to provide a variable 0-60 volt output.
-In this configuration, two 1610's provide up to 1 amp; two 1630's provide up to 3 amps.
+Two Model 1635 power supplies may be connected in series to provide a variable 0-60 volt output.
+In this configuration the power supply can supply up to 3 amps.
 See Fig. 8 for the connection scheme.

 When connected in series, the VOLTAGE controls of each power supply exercise control over a 0-30 volt range.
-Add the two V meter readings together to determine the total output voltage, or an external voltmeter may be connected across the load.
+Add the LED display readings together or connect the external voltmeter jacks (V and COM) across the load to determine the total output voltage.